top of page

 Officers and Board Members

-AAUW Honolulu Branch is an all volunteer organization.
+AAUW Honolulu Branch is primarily a volunteer organization.
 Without the dedication of these volunteers, we could not provide much needed scholarships, grants, and programs to empower women and girls of Hawaii.
 Thank you to our awesome volunteers!

 President